datanav/docs/training/030_dtl/020_Beginner.rst

     }
   }

-Now save and run the pipe.
+Save and run the pipe by clicking the **Save** button and then the **Start** button.

 In the next section you learn how to view the result of a pipe run.

-Click the **Save** button and then the **Start** button.

 Pipe output
 ^^^^^^^^^^^